pubkey/rxdb/docs-src/storage-migration.md

      * new database has a different name.
      */
     'myOldDatabaseName',
-    getRxStoragePouch(), // RxStorage of the old database 500, // batch size
+    getRxStorageLoki(), // RxStorage of the old database 500, // batch size
     //
     (input: AfterMigrateBatchHandlerInput) => {